guymenahem/the-kubernetes-journey/README.md

 # The Kubernetes Journey
 ## The Kubernetes journey by the community for the community

-This repo is a visulize guide with refrenace to specifc contant what will help you to learn Kubernetes.
+A visulize guide to how to be a Kubernetes expert created by the community.
+We belive that true power comes from the community.

-## The jounrey
+## The Jounrey

+Click on the kubes below to read the chapters.

 ```mermaid
     flowchart TD;